MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-label-flow.md

 ## When the flow is triggered

 Just as it can take up to 7 days to automatically apply a retention label or display it so you can apply it, so you should allow up to 7 days after the expiration period expires before the Power Automate flow is triggered.
 The initiation of the flow can then take a few hours.

-For the Microsoft 365 compliance actions of delete and relabel, then allow a further 7 days for these actions to complete.
+For the Microsoft 365 compliance actions of delete and relabel, then allow up to 7 days for these actions to complete.
+Specific for Exchange and the Microsoft 365 compliance actions of delete, allow up to 14 days.

 Both the flow itself and the Microsoft 365 compliance actions in the flow are queued so that if there are any network or service delays, the flow and actions are automatically retried.